evonnec/terra_data/README.md

     2. `git clone` repo

     3. from git repo, run a set up script that:

-        a. sets up Postgres
+        - sets up Postgres

-        b. pulls raw data from S3 to local
+        - pulls raw data from S3 to local

-        c. writes up a schema and cleans data systematically from that raw data
+        - writes up a schema and cleans data systematically from that raw data

-        d. uses schema to then push raw data in csv format to psql/Postgres
+        - uses schema to then push raw data in csv format to psql/Postgres

 <h2>Dataset</h2>